TerosTechnology/vscode-terosHDL/README.md

 ## Configuration

-One of the above tools has to be installed to have linter functionalities in a languaje.
+One of the above tools has to be installed to enable linter functionalities in a language.
 If the tool can not be find in the system path it has to be configured in the plugin config:

 Configuration example for verilog: